CartoDB/analytics-toolbox-core/modules/transformations/redshift/doc/ST_CENTEROFMASS.md

 **Description**

 Takes any Feature or a FeatureCollection and returns its center of mass using this formula: Centroid of Polygon.
+It's equivalent to the centroid.

 * `geom`: `GEOMETRY` feature to be centered.